Monte Carlo Radiation Transfer

 Limitations of Cartesian Grid Codes:

 While the 3D Cartesian grid codes are very flexible to setup and run, care must be taken when applying them.
 They are not well suited for systems where the density variations cannot be resolved by the grid.
 The circumbinary disk simulation is OK, because of the large inner radius.
 However, for disks around Classical T Tauri stars this code is not suitable.
 CTTS disks have a very wide range of sizescales: the scaleheight ranges from less than a stellar radius to many AU.
 For these problems, a more desirable gridding would incorporate a logarithmic radial grid and latitudinal gridding that becomes finer towards the disk midplane.
 Rather than gridding in (x,y,z) it is better to grid in spherical coordinates (r,theta,phi).
-We have developed such a spherical grid code and will make it available shortly.
+We have developed spherical grid codes and they have been made available by Barb Whitney (see link below) and also check out the HYPERION code by Tom Robitaille.

 Funding: